AdobeDocs/platform-learn.en/help/tutorial-comprehensive-technical-v21/modules/module10/ex1.md

 ---
 title: Intelligent Services - Customer AI Data Preparation (Ingest)
-description: Customer AI: Data Preparation (Ingest)
+description: Customer AI - Data Preparation (Ingest)
 kt: 5342
 audience: Data Engineer, Data Architect
 doc-type: tutorial
 activity: develop
 ---

-# 10.1 Customer AI: Data Preparation Ingest
+# 10.1 Customer AI - Data Preparation (Ingest)

 In order for Intelligent Services to discover insights from your marketing events data, the data must be semantically enriched and maintained in a standard structure.
 Intelligent Services leverages Adobe's Experience Data Model (XDM) schemas in order to achieve this.
 Specifically, all datasets that are used in Intelligent Services must conform to the **Consumer Experience Event** XDM schema.